rangulvers/Homeautomation/README.md

 ## Home Automation

-### deConz / ConbeeII / Phoscon
+### deConz / Conbee2 / Phoscon

-Setting up deConz together with the conbeeII stick has been pretty straight forward.
-Connect the conbeeII to the Raspberry and install the deConz Addon from Homeassistant.
+Setting up deConz together with the conbee2 stick has been straight forward.
+Connect the conbee2 to the Raspberry and install the deConz Addon from Homeassistant.
 The only issue I had was to get the gateway setup correct.
 But this was more my fault.
-RTFM helps alot.
-After the addon is installed and you managed to add you gateway ppen up the phoscon app and start adding your devices.
+RTFM helps a lot.
+After the addon is installed and you managed to add your gateway, open up the phoscon app and start adding your devices.
 I like the option to already assign them into groups within phoscon and be able to use those same groups again in Homeassistant.
+Since they will be added as a ``` light ``` group.

 The deConz app is a great help in understanding your Zigbee network and see how well the devices are connected.
 I had an issue with one of my lights going offline a lot.
-After checking the network map I saw that it only hat one connection to another device.
-So i added a smartbulb in the middle and no everythin works as it should since the smartbulb expands the network range.
+After checking the network map, I saw that it only had one connection to another device.
+So, I added a smart bulb in the middle and no everything works as it should since the smart bulb expands the network range.

 ### Garage Door Sensor

-After installing the Hörmann ProMatic3 I wanted to also retrieve the status of the door to make sure it is closed at night or be alarmed when it is opend when it should not be.
+After installing the Hörmann ProMatic3 I wanted to also receive the status of the door to make sure it is closed at night or be alarmed when it is open when it should not be.
-To my suprise this has been pretty straight forward.
+To my surprise this has been pretty straight forward.

 Since the shelly comes with the 24v-60v DC option active by default there is nothing we need to change